greg-raven/Uncommon-Sense/_posts/2010-10-24-living-document-or-dead-letter.md

 tag: 'Joe Sobran'
 ---

-This is the familiar idea that the Constitution is a “living document,” which is to say, a dead letter.
+This is the familiar idea that the Constitution is a "living document," which is to say, a dead letter.